Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

-## Taxonomy & Terminolopgy of Green Software
+## Taxonomy & Terminology of Green Software

 Green Software broadly addresses emissions in these categories.